A ShadeScape® shade structure from Western Timber Frame™ is

 A DIY timber frame ShadeScape® pergola kit finished in a Rich Cordoba stain getting ready for shipping.

-All the measuring, cutting and layout work is done by experienced craftsmen.
+All the measuring, cutting and layout work is done by

 Our DIY backyard timber frame shade shelter is as fast and as easy as